klausman/armapadocs/content/mission_making/guide/index.md

 it's in a different file.
 Open file: `f_assignGear_nato_b.sqf`

 The first you’ll notice is the `_loadout == 0, == 1, ==2` stuff.
 All backpack
-inventories are defined 3 times to support the F3 feature customize-able backpack sizes.
+inventories are defined 3 times to support the customize-able backpack sizes.
 In PA we literally never use this, so if you want to change backpack inventories I recommend only changing everything under `_loadout == 1` the default backpack size.

 Changing the inventory should be quite easy, just note the functions used are different.
 You can’t directly copy paste code from `f_assignGear_nato.sqf` to